-The restored Mon Incline (short for Monongahela), built in 1870, carries residents and tourists between Mount Washington and the popular Station Square shopping complex.
-About a mile down the road, at the other end of Mount Washington, the beautiful Duquesne Incline still retains its original, 1877 ornate wooden cable cars.
-The top station is a must-see for visitors, featuring many excellent displays and photographs of Pittsburgh history, as well as a gift shop and outdoor observation deck.
+The restored Mon Incline (short for Monongahela), built in 1870, carries residents and visitors between Mount Washington and the popular Station Square shopping complex.
+About a mile down the road, at the other end of Mount Washington, the beautiful Duquesne Incline still retains its original, ornate wooden cable cars circa 1877.
+The top station is a must-see for visitors.
+It features many excellent displays and photographs of Pittsburgh history, as well as a gift shop and outdoor observation deck.

-Sort of a "restaurant row," Mt.
-Washington boasts many nice restaurants with stunning views of downtown Pittburgh.
-Most of the restaurants, including LeMont, Tin Angel and Isabela on Grandview are fairly upscale, with the Georgetown Inn a popular stop for more casual dining.
+Sort of a restaurant row, Mount Washington boasts many nice restaurants with stunning views of downtown Pittsburgh.
+Many of the restaurants, like the award-winning LeMont and Altius, are upscale.
+For more casual eating, check out Harris Grill.

-Offering perhaps the broadest range of housing opportunities of any Pittsburgh neighborhood, Mt.
-Washington is a mix of single professionals, "empty nesters," and families who have lived in the neighborhoods for generations.
+Offering perhaps the broadest range of housing opportunities of any Pittsburgh neighborhood, Mount Washington is a mix of single professionals, empty nesters, and families who have lived in the neighborhoods for generations.
 The housing covers the range from apartments and duplexes to upscale condos and designer homes.